Top Gear Race to the North: Clarkson and Tornado

 Clarkson's decision to take the train for the race surprised many people, who expected him to take the Jaguar.
 Known for his loathing of trains and public transport, the BBC described his decision to choose Tornado as an "almost unprecedented move".

-While known as a petrol head, Clarkson is also a big fan of British engineering, and the Tornado project was an award-winning example of this (albeit incorporating a German-designed and -built firetube boiler).
+While known as a petrolhead, Clarkson is also a big fan of British engineering, and the Tornado project was an award-winning example of this (albeit incorporating a German-designed and built fire-tube boiler).
 In the month following the race the A1 Trust received two engineering awards: the Sir Henry Royce Foundation Memorial Award, which honours achievement and excellence in engineering, formerly awarded to the likes of Ford, Rolls-Royce, Thrust cars and the Williams-Renault racing team; and the IMechE Engineering Heritage Award, set up in 1984 to celebrate unique excellence in Mechanical Engineering.

-Clarkson was also believed to be a "secret gricer" by Steam Railway magazine, and his Doncaster birthplace was also said to be influential in his agreeing to the race in the first place, with the original LNER Peppercorn A1 Class locomotives having been designed in Doncaster, and the Class having been built in the Doncaster and Darlington locomotive works.
+Clarkson was also believed to be a "secret gricer" by Steam Railway magazine, and his Doncaster birthplace was also said to be influential in his agreeing to the race in the first place, with the original LNER Peppercorn Class A1 locomotives having been designed in Doncaster, and the Class having been built in the Doncaster and Darlington locomotive works.
 His past interest in railways has included a review of 4472 Flying Scotsman in I Know You Got Soul, and advocacy for the railway engineer Isambard Kingdom Brunel in the television series 100 Greatest Britons.

 Clarkson was on the footplate throughout the journey, acting as the fireman for periods.
 After the race, he was understood to have been impressed with Tornado.

 May and Tornado

-In a newspaper column, a few days after the race, May said the race was close and that he won the race in the Jaguar by only 10 minutes.
+In a newspaper column, a few days after the race, May said the race was close and that he won the race in the Jaguar by only ten minutes.

 May followed in Clarkson's footsteps, in May 2010, by also taking a footplate journey with Tornado on the mainline.
 In Top Gear Magazine he started a column on non- motor vehicles, one of which was about Tornado.
 He expressed his fondness of how steam locomotives worked and praised the work of the A1 Trust.
 He also included a detailed chapter on how to drive the locomotive in his book, How To Land An A330 Airbus and Other Vital Skills for the Modern Man.

 May has an interest in railways.
 For his programme James May's Top Toys he took a footplate ride on 34016 Bodmin on the Mid Hants Railway in Hampshire and, at the climax of the programme, identified trainsets as his favourite childhood toy.
 In a later programme, The Great Train Race he stated that, of all his childhood toys, his model trains were closest to his heart.
 This programme was his second attempt to re-lay the 10 mi of line from Barnstaple to Bideford using OO gauge Hornby Railways track and run the first train between the two towns for more than 25 years.